All Things Stewart Springs

 from our shills...

-The following December 18, 2018 Google review, from one Dominique Flores Habroucq, is strikingly similar in tone to another review posted a day before and another a few days after.
+The following December 18, 2018, Google review from one Dominique Flores Habroucq is strikingly similar in tone to another review posted a day before and another a few days after.
 All positively glowed about the place.
-Writer lays ten to one odds she was involved with Pneuma group somehow and that they fancied doing shill postings in clusters to try counteracting the intense informed-public condemnation of the developments.
+Writer gives ten to one odds she was involved with Pneuma somehow and that they fancied doing shill postings in clusters to try counteracting the intense, informed-public condemnation of the unspeakable developments.

 It's so glowing, the writer could've done ads for place -- wait, she already was: